MCausc78/stoat.py/docs/api/users.rst

-.. currentmodule:: pyvolt
+.. currentmodule:: stoat

 Users
 =====

 The following section documents everything related to users.
-Users are generally considered base entity on Revolt.
+Users are generally considered base entity on Stoat.

 Models
 ------